bjin/hprox/README.md

 * Only HTTP server are supported for websocket and reverse proxy redirection.
 * Passwords are stored in plain text for now, please avoid using existing password.

+### License

+`hprox` is licensed under the Apache license.
+See LICENSE file for details.